DC 9901Dental & Oral Conditions38 CFR § 4.150

 The VA rates Mandible, loss of, complete, between angles under Diagnostic Code (DC) 9901, governed by 38 CFR 38 CFR § 4.150.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Mandible, loss of, complete, between angles qualify for TDIU (Total Disability Individual Unemployability)?
+Can Mandible, loss of, complete, between angles qualify for TDIU?

-What evidence do I need to establish service connection for Mandible, loss of, complete, between angles?
+What evidence supports a higher rating for Mandible, loss of, complete, between angles?

-What is the C&P exam like for Mandible, loss of, complete, between angles?
+What happens at the C&P exam for Mandible, loss of, complete, between angles?

 Get a Personalized Rating Analysis